DnZmfr/realworldapp-app-gke/README.md

 ## Overview

-This repository contains all the scripts, files and instructions necessary to create the Google Cloud Platform (GCP) infrastructure and perform automated [RealWorld fullstack application](https://github.com/layrjs/react-layr-realworld-example-app) kubernetes deployments with terraform.
+This repository contains the app source code and all the scripts, files and instructions necessary to create the Google Cloud Platform (GCP) infrastructure and perform automated [RealWorld fullstack application](https://github.com/layrjs/react-layr-realworld-example-app) kubernetes deployments with terraform.

 #### Tools & Technologies:
 * [GCP](https://cloud.google.com/) - Google Cloud Platform